laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ### DuckLake and the relational metadata approach

 One recent effort to address Iceberg's limitations is DuckLake,[^ducklake] developed by the DuckDB team.
 Rather than storing metadata in object storage files, DuckLake keeps all metadata in a relational database, leaving only the actual data files in S3.
 This gives it serializable transactions with true concurrent writer support, automatic maintenance via the database's native mechanisms, and native multi-table transactions — all things that are difficult or impossible with Iceberg's file-based metadata.
 DuckLake is what turns DuckDB's in-place querying into a managed table with persistent appends, schema evolution, and time travel; we return to this in the data-management section.

+## Query engines vs. data management frameworks

+Two types of are worth separating up front, because they answer different questions:

+- **Query engines** — PyArrow, Polars, DuckDB — read and compute.
+They own nothing at rest.
+- **Table formats** — Iceberg, LanceDB, DuckLake — _manage_ data: ACID writes, schema evolution, time travel, versioning.

+DuckDB is a query engine; DuckLake is the table format from the DuckDB ecosystem.
+They are not interchangeable, and the distinction matters for the data-management results below.

 ### Where LaminDB fits